Mrangulo-Ke/Trouble/README.md

-This is repo for my first rails app
+This is a repo for my first rails app.

-Learning with Udemy
+Learning with Udemy.